Pet Guidelines for Prospective Pet Ownership

 We certainly understand how important it is to find a pet friendly apartment; your pets are a part of your family!
 We've done our very best to keep your pets in mind!
 Any resident who wishes to keep a companion animal will inform management in writing, complete the appropriate paperwork and pay a specific pet rent/deposit not to exceed one (1) month's rent.
 Management reserves the right to check reference for the pet ownership.
 If management feels a pet is inappropriate, management will inform resident.
 A Lease Pet Addendum must be signed immediately by the resident.
 All pet owners are required to control their pets via leash, pet carrier or cage.

-Dog Breeds on the restricted list include the following full-breed or predominant breeds:
+Dog Breeds on the restricted list include (but are not limited to) the following full-breed or predominant breeds:

 · Pit Bulls

 · Bull Terriers

 · German Shepherds

 · Alaskan Malamutes

 · Wolf-dog hybrids

 1. A companion animal will be defined as a common household pet such as a dog, cat, bird, guinea pig, gerbil, hamster, rabbit or fish.
 Reptiles and birds of prey are not household pets.
 Pets, other than cats and dogs, shall have suitable housing, e.g. cages or aquariums.